 Learn or review shoulder anatomy and optimal movement of the shoulder and begin to apply in asana.

-Yogis with basic to beginner anatomy, Yogis wanting to learn in how to safely perform asana for the shoulder.
+Yogis with basic anatomy or no anatomy & yogis wanting to learn in how to safely perform asana for the shoulder.
 Great for yoga professionals and yoga therapists, but previous training not required.

 You will learn: